NTSB investigating report of engine failure on a Delta jet

 - Starbucks reveals opulent store in Milan, the culmination of Howard Schultz’s Italian dream

-An NTSB spokesman declined to comment beyond the tweet.
-Delta did not immediately respond to a request for comment.
+An NTSB spokesman declined to comment about the Delta incident beyond the tweet.
+Atlanta-based Delta did not immediately respond to a request for comment.

+According to data captured by tracking service FlightAware.com, the Delta jet took off shortly after 11 p.m. and climbed to about 18,000 feet in eight minutes before slowing down, leveling off, and then beginning a measured descent back to Hartsfield-Jackson Atlanta International Airport.
+The plane was in the air for about 28 minutes.

+Modern airliners are designed — and pilots are trained — to fly safely with one engine.
+The greatest danger posed by an engine failure is that broken pieces of the engine become shrapnel, damaging key controls or striking the fuselage.